Hans Berliner

-Hans Jack Berliner (January 27, 1929 - January 13, 2017) was an American chess player, and was the World Correspondence Chess Champion, from 1965–1968.
+Hans Jack Berliner (January 27, 1929 - January 13, 2017) was an American chess player and computer scientist.
+He was the World Correspondence Chess Champion, from 1965–1968.
 He was a Grandmaster of Correspondence Chess.
 Berliner was a Professor of Computer Science at Carnegie Mellon University.
 He directed the construction of the chess computer HiTech, and was also a published chess writer.

 Early life

-Berliner was born January 27, 1929, in Berlin to a Jewish family.
+Berliner was born in Berlin to a Jewish family.
 One of his classmates at school was future Estonian President Lennart Meri, whose father was serving as Estonia's ambassador to Germany.

 In 1937, Berliner's family moved to the United States to escape Nazi persecution, taking up residence in Washington, D.C.
 He learned chess at age 13, and "it quickly became his main preoccupation."

 Berliner is mentioned in "How I Started To Write", an essay by Carlos Fuentes, where he is described as "an extremely brilliant boy", with "a brilliant mathematical mind".
 "I shall always remember his face, dark and trembling, his aquiline nose and deep-set, bright eyes with their great sadness, the sensitivity of his hands..."